 This is the flywheel HubSpot talks about so much.

 Even if your sales team sees the purchase as the end, the customer sees it as the beginning.
 A customer-centered sales process needs to keep this in mind.

 Think of ways you can keep your customers in the loop after you’ve made the sale.
 If you sell pizza ovens, maybe you send out monthly recipe roundups or start a Facebook group for your customers.
-If you sell boats, it could be state-specific information about registration or quarterly maintenance reminders.
+If you sell software, it could be notes about updates, use cases, and events.

 Whatever you sell, keep the relationship going after the sale.

 Keep in mind, this should not be a major focus.
 The sales team’s efforts should still be aimed at new deals, but creating some automated email sequences to keep your customers happy will serve as marketing for the future, whether that’s in the form of repeat business or word-of-mouth referrals.